-and the same of the property of the same that the same th Definition Total paper and board packaging weight includes any component used for the containment, protection, handling, delivery, storage, transport or presentation of goods, including corrugated, solid board, trays and leaflets.
+Definition Total paper and board packaging weight includes any component used for the containment, protection, handling, delivery, storage, transport or presentation of goods, including corrugated, solid board, trays and leaflets.
 It excludes non-woven, laminates, labels, composite cans, non-production and embellishment spends.
 Type looks at whether paper from recycled, mixed and virgin sources, and of virgin sources, whether the paper or board has chain of custody, is from responsible sources or is uncertified.
-Scope All Reckitt packaging which is packed by Reckitt owned sites and co-packers is included.
-Units Metric tonnes Method Through an annual Request for Information (RFI) suppliers provide data on annual tonnage of paper and board packaging components supplied to Reckitt in the reporting period, including material, weight in metric tonnes, certification status and scheme, percentage of virgin and/or recycled content, and this is checked against details held on internal systems disparities are resolved.
-Source This data comes from suppliers and Reckitt internal sources.
+Scope All Reckitt packaging which is packed by Reckitt owned sites and co-packers is in scope

+Units Metric tonnes Method Through an annual Request for Information (RFI) suppliers provide data on annual tonnage of paper and board packaging components supplied to Reckitt in the reporting period, including material, weight in metric tonnes, certification status and scheme, percentage of virgin and/or recycled content, and this is checked against details held on internal systems, any variances are resolved.
+Source Data collected from direct and indirect suppliers, analysed by Reckitt procurement.

-KPI: % of paper and board from certified or recycled sources, including direct and third-party manufacturing sites
+KPI: % of paper and board from certified or recycled sources, including direct and third-party manufacturing sites (co-packers)

-Percentage of paper and board from certified or recycled sources, including direct and third-party manufacturing sites
+Percentage of paper and board from certified or recycled sources, including direct and third-party manufacturing sites (co-packers)

 Definition The total amount coming from certified or recycled sources includes 'recycled', 'mixed' and 'virgin' certified paper and includes both pre-consumer and post-consumer recycled paper and board materials, and virgin content certified under FSC, PEFC or SFI schemes.
 Scope All Reckitt packaging which is packed by Reckitt owned sites and co-packers.
-Units Metric tonnes Method Through an annual Request for Information (RFI) suppliers provide data on annual tonnage of paper and board packaging components supplied to Reckitt in the reporting period, including material, volume in metric tonnes, certification status and scheme, percentage of virgin and/or recycled content, and this is checked against details held on internal systems disparities are resolved.
-The total paper and board packaging volume data for the reporting period is gathered, and from this, the total recycled content, mixed and virgin content (from relevant schemes) is identified.
-Tonnage is classified between full chain of custody, sustainable source, or uncertified paper.
-The total recycled and certified content is calculated as a sum of materials in the full chain of custody and sustainable source classifications, and the total recycled and certified content used is expressed as a percentage of the total paper and board packaging weight.
-Source This data comes from suppliers and Reckitt internal sources.
+Units Metric tonnes Method Supplier data is gathered through the annual Request for Information (RFI) The total volume is broken down into the categories listed in the ESG data book.
+"Certified and recycled sources" included in the Reckitt target are a sum of; Recycled volume Certified mixed (recycled and virgin material) Certified virgin sources, broken down by certification scheme and by full chain of custody or partial chain of custody Uncertified virgin These are expressed as a % of the total purchased paper and board packaging volume Source Data collected from direct and indirect suppliers, verified with data from Reckitt procurement and finance systems.

-Paper and board sourced by region (including at risk regions)
+Paper and board sourced by country (including high priority sources)